williamtheaker/chef-server/docs-chef-io/content/server/upgrades.md

 If you are running a Chef Infra Server release before 12.3.0, please contact Chef Support for guidance on upgrading your Chef Infra Server installation.

 ## Chef Infra Server 14 Upgrade Process

+### Frontends in a Chef Backend HA

+Skip the first two steps in the Standalone Server section, then proceed to install the package and upgrade.
+Also skip the final reindex step.
+Anything to do with the database in a Chef Backend cluster will happen on the backend cluster.

 ### Standalone Server